rguske/blog/content/posts/deploying-tanzu-packages-using-tanzu-mission-control-catalog.md

 vmware-system-tmc              Active   3h23m
 ```

-The first namespace is `contour-ingress-14ece452` and is where the needed **resources for the package installation** itself are installed to.
+The first namespace is `contour-ingress-14ece452` and is it where the needed **resources for the package installation** itself are installed to.

 ```code
  k -n contour-ingress-14ece452 get cm,sa